aerian-studios/modern-js-workshop/week06/readme.md

 const gestureMojis = gestureEmojis.map(extractMojis);
 ```

-That is neater! :cookie: We've reduced some repetition and made a more reusable
+That is neater!
+We've reduced some repetition and made a more reusable
 function.
 I'd be tempted to leave it there...

 ...But seeing as we're in a rabbit hole, let's look around a bit by using HOFs,